aws-samples/aws-appsync-calorie-tracker-workshop/0_NEPTUNE/README.md

 In this section, we will create:

-- Amazon Neptune Cluster in a private subnet within Amazon Virtual Private Cloud (VPC)
+- Amazon Neptune Cluster in a private subnet within an Amazon Virtual Private Cloud (VPC)
-- An IAM Role to load the given dataset from Amazon S3 into Amazon Neptune.
-Loading data from an Amazon S3 bucket requires an AWS Identity and Access Management (IAM) role that has access to the bucket.
+- AWS Identity and Access Management (IAM) role to load the given dataset from an Amazon S3 bucket into Amazon Neptune cluster.
+Loading data from an Amazon S3 bucket requires an IAM role that has access to the S3 bucket.
 Amazon Neptune assumes this role in order to load the data.
-- S3 bucket to copy the given dataset files.
+- S3 bucket to copy the given dataset files to.
 - An EC2 instance with Gremlin and Sparql clients installed.
 We will be using Gremlin traversal language to query the graph.
-- A **suggest-food-for-user** lambda function deployed in a VPC that provides food suggestions based on user activities and personal information such as BMI.
+- A **suggest-food-for-user** lambda function deployed in a VPC which is used to provide food suggestions based on user activities and BMI.

-In order to ease the workshop, we have created a CloudFormation template that deploys the above resources.
-Please note for this workshop, we will be using the **Ireland (eu-west-1)** region
+In order to ease the workshop and save time, we have created a CloudFormation template that creates the above resources in your AWS Account.
+Please note, for this workshop we will be using the **Ireland (eu-west-1)** region.

 -----
 ## Deploy the Cloudformation Stack